From Cowboy Hats To Summer Slides: Shop With Us On Twitch Today

 We don’t blame you if you get overwhelmed when considering 2023's summer trends — there is a lot going on.
 If you look to the runways for inspo, this season is all about going bold with color, silhouettes, and proportion, which is why you may have been noticing way more maxi skirts, cargo pants, fit-and-flare dresses, semi-sheer looks, puff slides, metallic accessories, and pops of red around you lately.
 But what’s important to remember is that you don’t have to try all of these trends just because they’re, well, trending.
 Feel free to play around with what feels right until you land on what’s most comfortable for you.

 When it comes to actually purchasing trends in the age of photoshop and social media, discerning the quality of a product can feel a bit like a high(ish)-stakes shopping game.
 How will the item fit?
 What will it feel like?
-Is that cool product you’ve had your eye on actually well made, or are you being duped by a pervasive ad that’s multiplied on your feed?
-Watch as Yang, Solá-Santiago, and Krystalogy try out some of this season’s top items and give you tips on what to look for.
+Is that cool product you’ve had your eye on actually well made, or are you being duped by a pervasive Instagram ad that’s multiplied on your feed?
+Solá-Santiago has a few hints: with bags, for example, take a close look at the stitching and zippers.
+With something like cowboy boots, you’ll be able to tell if they’re a higher quality by smelling the leather and seeing if they’re able to stand up straight on their own as opposed to flopping over.

 Advertisement